sudusan/aws-slack-demo-2/README.md

 # aws-slack-demo-2
-demo for multi-stage deployment
+# instructions for multi-stage deployment
-# please follow the following instructions to set-up multi-stage devops pipeline
+  please follow the following instructions to set-up multi-stage devops pipeline
 # Step 1: Slack Set-up
 a.
 Go to api.slack.com/apps
 b.
 Select Create New App